 But the experience was invaluable.
 I don’t think I would have ever made six figures as a marketer a few years later had I never worked this internship for free for a few months.

-Having a marketing role as an intern will be your first taste of what it’s like to work in this space.
+Being an intern will be your first taste of what it’s like to work in marketing.
 You’ll see the struggles companies go through to get customers.
 And if you have a good manager, they’ll help you grow your marketing skills and boost your work experience.

 I personally had an amazing manager that taught me SEO (search engine optimization) when I was an intern.
 Had he not done that, I wouldn’t have worked as an SEO for a tech company years later.